Almoner

 The portrait of the almoner or The breviary (1886) by Jules-Alexis Muenier.

-An almoner is a chaplain or church officer who originally was in charge of distributing money to the deserving poor.
+An almoner (/"A:m@n@r, "ael-/) is a chaplain or church officer who originally was in charge of distributing money to the deserving poor.
 The title almoner has to some extent fallen out of use in English, but its equivalents in other languages are often used for many pastoral functions exercised by chaplains or pastors.
 The word derives from the ἐλεημοσύνη eleēmosynē (alms), via the popular Latin almosinarius.

 History

 Christians have historically been encouraged to donate one-tenth of their income as a tithe to their church and additional offerings as needed for the poor.
 The first deacons, mentioned in Acts 6:1–4, dealt with the distribution of the charity of the early Christian churches to needy members.
 Popes, bishops and Christian monarchs and organizations have since employed their own officers to organize their donations to the poor and needy.
 Such donations were referred to as alms and the officers as almoners and the position was one of considerable status.